* Traders say yen falls due to month-end yen selling,

 growth, but the revision was boosted by restocking by

-businesses, while consumer and business spending, more direct
+businesses, and consumer and business spending -- more direct

-"I think the Abe story has gone a bit too far," said
+"I think the Abe story has gone a bit too far.
+Support for

 Yunosuke Ikeda, senior currency analyst at Nomura Securities.